janetiqal/Employee-Tracker/README.md

 ## Installation
 Run npm i to install the dependent packages, then node index.js in the terminal.
 ## Usage
 Open index.js in the integrated terminal and run node index.js to start the application.
+To exit the program, toggle down the the EXIT option and hit enter.
 ## Purpose
 ```
 AS A business owner